 As an alternative to the hand signals, a light signal system can be installed on your snowmobile.
 Whether it is an OEM or after-sales system, it consists basically in a 2 colors LED light that signals you are followed by other riders, or you are the last rider.
-It allows the rider to keep both hands on the handlebar for more safety while crossing other riders
+Last rider of the group does not mean that no other snowmobile from another group is coming.
+Always be careful.